 Brenda was referred to me for treatment of chronic (non-traumatic) head, neck, and thorax pain, exacerbated by more than two decades of job-related computer work.
 In the intake evaluation, Brenda was asked to assume her usual computer posture while I examined her cervical spine.
 With my left hand bracing her forehead, my right thumb and index finger began gently palpating tissues at the occipitoatlantal (O-A) joint.
 Right away, Brenda whispered, “That’s where my headaches begin.”
-Notice in Image 1, how Brenda’s head is forced to cock back on the atlas to level the eyes.
+Notice in the photo below how Brenda’s head is forced to cock back on the atlas to level her eyes.
 Some with this desktop posture experience neurovascular O-A compression, suboccipital spasm, t-spine rigidity, and, if the brain perceives threat… pain.

 As Brenda’s normal movement patterns were altered by persistent pain, joint fixations, nerve entrapment and protective muscle guarding, new neuronal pathways were burned into her central nervous system.
 In Brenda’s case, the protective muscle guarding and t-spine immobility were treated using nerve and joint mobilization techniques such as the ones shown in the videos below.
 Once spinal rigidity and protective guarding were relieved, corrective exercises helped restore functional length/strength balance.